Rob8s7H/Elk-Server/Elk-Server-README.md

 Whitelisted IP addresses: 10.0.0.8, 10.0.0.9, Personal IP

 Machines within the network can only be accessed by SSH.
-Only DVWA-VM1 and DVWA-VM2 are allowed to access The Elk-Box?
+Only DVWA-VM1 and DVWA-VM2 are allowed to access The Elk-Box.
 Elk-Box IP: 13.93.205.115

 A summary of the access policies in place can be found in the table below.